Using Persistent Storage in Virtual Kubernetes Services (VKS)

 kubectl get storageClass

-# Dynamic storage PVC declaration for `VKS`
+# Dynamic storage PVC for `VKS`

 kind: PersistentVolumeClaim